-5.11 Policy Q27 (a) supports such development where no unacceptable impacts will to ground water, slope stability, surface flow and flooding, the ability of trees to thrive, the cumulative effects on the locality, waste to landfill and statutory listed buildings.
-Part (b) of Policy Q27 sets out general expectations for basement development seeking to protect visual amenity, mitigate against sewer flooding, minimise noise, incorporate sustainable drainage and be naturally ventilated.
-Part (c) sets parameters for basement development beneath buildings.
-Part (d) sets parameters for basement development beyond the footprint of buildings.
-Policy Q27 part (e) relates to the design of basement light wells and areas.
-Part (f) acknowledges that in non-residential development more than one storey of basement development may be possible.
-Part (g) places a requirement for applicants to submit a Stage 1 (Screening) Basement Impact Assessment and sets out what it should address.
-Policy Q27 (h) allows for the Council to request further stages of basement Impact Assessment where necessary and passes the costs of any independent assessment onto the applicant.
+5.11 Policy Q27 D supports such development where no unacceptable impacts will to ground water, slope stability, surface flow and flooding, the ability of trees to thrive, the cumulative effects on the locality, waste to landfill and statutory listed buildings.

+- Part E of Policy Q27 sets out general expectations for basement development seeking to protect visual amenity, mitigate against sewer flooding, minimise noise, incorporate sustainable drainage and be naturally ventilated. - Part F sets parameters for basement development beneath buildings. - · Part G sets parameters for basement development beyond the footprint of buildings. - Policy Q27 part H relates to the design of basement light wells and areas. - Part I acknowledges that in non-residential development more than one storey of basement development may be possible. - Part J places a requirement for applicants to submit a Stage 1 (Screening) Basement Impact Assessment and sets out what it should address. - Policy Q27 K allows for the Council to request further stages of basement Impact Assessment where necessary and passes the costs of any independent assessment onto the applicant.